-Prerequisite: MATH 21 (may be taken concurrently); High School Physics or PHYS 2 with a grade of "C" or better.
-Course Advisory: SCC minimum English standard.
+Prerequisite: MATH 21 (may be taken concurrently) Course Advisory: high school physics, or PHYS 2 with a grade of "C" or better is HIGHLY recommended; SCC minimum English standard.
 A study of mechanics, gravitation, vibration and fluids.
 Students will learn to analyze and solve problems appropriate for this level in these topics.
 Experiments relating to the topics covered will be performed.
 (CAN PHYS 8).
 Four hours lecture/discussion, three hours lab.